bluehalo/ngx-leaflet-draw/README.md

 When it evaluates to true, the child element is added to the map, which recreates the control.

 ## Contribute
 PRs accepted.
 If you are part of Asymmetrik, please make contributions on feature branches off of the ```develop``` branch.
-If you are outside of Asymmetrik, please fork our repo to make contributions.
+If you are outside of Asymmetrik, please fork our repo to make contributions and submit PRs against ```develop```.

 ## License